Vietnam Map: Locations and Geography of Different Provinces

 > You may like a tour to explore Central and North Vietnam.

-Peaceful scenery on arid, harsh Central land of Vietnam
+Peaceful scenery on the arid, harsh Central land of Vietnam

-Despite the arid land and harsh weather, the Central region in Vietnam is still an attractive destination, full of charm for tourists.
+Despite the arid land and harsh weather, the central region of Vietnam is still an attractive destination full of charm for tourists.

-Quang Binh is famous for its splendid caves, like heaven on earth.
-You will be amazed by the mysterious beauty of Thien Duong cave, the romantic river to Phong Nha wet cave, and Son Doong cave with the unique primeval forest inside.
+Quang Binh is famous for its splendid caves, which are like heaven on earth.
+You will be amazed by the mysterious beauty of Thien Duong Cave, the romantic river to Phong Nha Wet Cave, and Son Doong Cave, which has a unique primeval forest inside.

 Going to Ru Cha forest in Hue, you can walk on the narrow path under eye-catching green leaves to admire the hundred-year-old tree roots.

-The long, pure white salt fields, the brilliant golden sunlight shining down on the glossy water surface, highlight each beautiful shimmering salt grain that has created the unique beauty of nature in Hon Khoi.
-Hon Khoa is also named Yen Cang, located in the east of Ninh Hoa district, Khanh Hoa province, Vietnam.
+Besides, the long and pure white salt fields and the brilliant golden sunlight on the glossy water surface have created the unique beauty of nature in Hon Khoi, also named Yen Cang, located in the east of Ninh Hoa district, Khanh Hoa province, Vietnam.

-No need to dive deep into the seafloor, visitors to Hon Yen (Phu Yen Province) can easily see the beautiful coral reefs under the clear seawater at low tide.
+There is no need to dive deep into the seafloor.
+Visitors to Hon Yen (Phu Yen Province) can easily see the beautiful coral reefs under the clear seawater at low tide.

-Gia Lai land is the place to immerse yourself in the unique gong festival in the Central Highlands, and interesting experiences such as ducking, exploring Chu Dang volcano…
+Gia Lai land is the place to immerse yourself in the unique gong festival in the Central Highlands and have exciting experiences exploring the mountainous life of the locals.

-Stopping in Phan Thiet, visiting Ke Ga fishing port is also a great place to enrich your journeys, which is one of the most popular tourist activities when coming to Mui Ne, Phan Thiet.
+Stopping in Phan Thiet and visiting Ke Ga fishing port is also a great place to enrich your journey.

-Da Lat attracts tourists with attractive natural beauty with Tuyen Lam lake, Langbiang mountain, and Pongour waterfall that one of the famous waterfalls in Vietnam.
+Da Lat attracts tourists with its natural beauty, including Tuyen Lam Lake, Langbiang Mountain, and Pongour waterfall—one of the most famous waterfalls in Vietnam.

-At the end of the trip to explore Central Vietnam in Phan Rang, you can visit Nam Cuong sand dunes to see the sunset view.
-Look at the wild beauty of the golden sand, experience the feeling of loss among thousands of sheep.
+At the end of the trip to explore Central Vietnam in Phan Rang, you can visit Nam Cuong dunes to see the sunset view.
+Look at the wild beauty of the golden sand and experience the feeling of loss among thousands of sheep.

 Map of Southern provinces and cities

-The last region of the Vietnam map is the South, including two vital economic regions, the Southeast and the South West.
+The last region of the Vietnam map is the southern part, which includes two vital economic regions: the Southeast and the Southwest.

-With typical features of South Vietnam, it creates strong development potentials for the whole South of the country.
+With typical features of South Vietnam, it creates strong development potential for the whole South of the country.

 South Vietnam Map